Insurance Coverage - Are You Eligible?

 Yes!
 We would be happy to provide you with a quotation that you can submit to your insurance company for assessment prior to making a purchase.
 Please contact us for a quotation.

-ALL insurance companies require receipts and in most cases, they are somewhat particular in form and format of which they are submitted.
+ALL insurance companies require receipts and in most cases, they are somewhat particular about the format of which they are submitted.
 We will prepare a personalized receipt or quotation according to the specifications set out by your provider.
-To avoid frustration and an overly lengthy process, be sure to check with your insurance provider to determine what they require by way of receipt/receipt details.
+To avoid frustration and an overly lengthy process, be sure to check with your insurance provider to determine what they require by way of prescriptions and receipt details.

-We want make sure you get the help you need!
-If you have any questions, please contact us at firstname.lastname@example.org or give us a call 905-717-0030.
+We are here to help!
+If you have any questions, please contact us at email@example.com or give us a call 905-717-0030.